viviankaun/-Big-Data-Processing-and-Analytics-Tracking-Emotional-Health-for-Seniors/README.md

 Collect and analyze emotional data, providing key insights to support future research and health interventions.
 Promote intergenerational communication and strengthen family and community bonds.

-# System overview
+# 2. System overview
 ![System](systemoverview.png)

-# Disaster Recovery and Data Analytics for Kafka and Spark
+# 3. Disaster Recovery and Data Analytics for Kafka and Spark
+## 3.1 Disaster Recovery:

-## Local Data Buffering
+### Local Data Buffering

 To implement local data buffering, you can modify the `kafka-console-producer.sh` script in the `kafka_*/bin/` directory.
 The script should be updated to configure the Kafka producer properties to ensure reliable message delivery and efficient compression.